Networks of Causal Abstractions: A Sheaf-theoretic Framework: Empirical assessment

 \Cref{fig:CAN_learning} shows the results.
 Different values of \ntrials are given in hues of red, while vertical bars indicate the interquartile ranges across the $S$ simulations.
-Although \Cref{th:existenceCA} holds true, the FPR (left) confirms that \spectral never identifies a CLCA when none exists in the ground truth.
-This holds across all settings and values of \ntrials.
+Although Cor.\nb\ref{cor:spectral_interlacing_gmm} holds true, the FPR (left) and FDR (right) confirm that \mcalsep never identifies a CLCA when none exists in the ground truth.
+This holds across all settings and values of \ntrials and is consistent with the results in \Cref{fig:B_not_given}.
 Conversely, the TPR (right) depends on \ntrials.
-As expected, due to nonconvexity, the initialization is important since residual convergence may not be reached within the maximum $K$ iterations.
-Overall, the results confirm that our search procedure equipped with \spectral achieves nearly optimal TPR across all the settings when $\ntrials=100$.
+As expected, due to nonconvexity, the initialization is important since residual convergence may not be reached within the maximum number of iterations (cf. App.\nb\ref{app:hyperparams}).
+The TPR increases with \ntrials as expected.
+Additionally, the results suggest that a lower value for \ntrials is sufficient to recover the star graph; the opposite is true for the chain.
+This is an intriguing evidence that we plan to investigate further in future work.